 - Instagram for Small Businesses, Contractors & Tradespeople

-Here’s a rundown of the top three social platforms for the building and construction industries:
+Here’s a rundown of the top four social platforms for the building and construction industries:

 With over 2.8 billion monthly active users worldwide, Facebook is a social media giant great for generating general awareness.
 If you don’t already have a Facebook page for your business – you should.